The diaper bag.

 - Snacks – For you and baby

-What other items do you like to keep in your diaper bag?
+What other diaper bag essentials do you carry around?
 Leave me a comment below or join the conversation in our Facebook group.

 Until next time!